halfpintutopia/magic-forest-trail/README.md

         * To also ask questions about the trail
 * First Time Visitor Goals
     * Find information about the trails
-    * Find the out how to get to the start of the trails
+    * Find out how to get to the start of the trails
     * Find information about the distance of the trails
     * Find variations of the trial
-    * Find the difficulty / suitability of the trails
+    * Find the difficulty and suitability of the trails
     * See images of various trails
-* Return Vistor Goals
+* Return Visitor Goals
     * Try alternative routes
-* Frequent Vistor Goals
+* Frequent Visitor Goals
-    * Refer their friends, families and associates about the trail.
+    * Refer their friends, families and associates about the hiking trail.

 # Design